amplab/succinct/spark/README.md

 val textRDD = sc.textFile("README.md")

 // Convert the textRDD to a SuccinctRDD after serializing each record into an
 // array of bytes.
-Persist the RDD memory to perform in-memory queries. val succinctTextRDD = SuccinctRDD(textRDD.map(_.getBytes)).cache
+Persist the RDD in memory to perform in-memory queries. val succinctTextRDD = SuccinctRDD(textRDD.map(_.getBytes)).cache

 // Count the number of records containing "Succinct" in the data